GrumpyPigSkin/flood-ews/gateway/server/readme.md

 ## Telemetry ##

 This listens to Data from Chirpstacks MQTT forwarder.
-This then serves the data to the upstream UI websocket, handles replays when connected, and sends the data onwards to supabase.
+This then serves the data to the upstream UI websocket, handles replays when connected, and sends the data onwards to supabase or external webhooks.

 ## Building and Testing ##